 The CWRU Neighborhood Advisory Council (NAC) serves as the community representative to University leadership and advises on relevant issues, programs and projects that significantly impact people in Cleveland and East Cleveland neighborhoods around campus.
-Originally known as the Welcoming Campus Working Group, the NAC is a 20-member body composed of community members, students, and representatives from Case Western Reserve and local community organizations.
+Originally conceived by the Welcoming Campus Working Group - a committed group of neighborhood residents, CWRU faculty and staff and representatives of University Circle institutions, the NAC is a 20-member body composed of community members, students, and representatives from Case Western Reserve and local community organizations.

 Specifically, NAC members: